 These goals are worth some sacrifice.
 But the problem becomes how they play out in our lives.

 One analogy I have been thinking about relates to working out and eating healthy.
 We all would agree that working out and eating healthy is a good thing.
-But when we spend every waking moment trying to pump iron, or when consuming every single calorie becomes like starting world war three, this positive pursuit quickly becomes a nightmare.
+But when we spend every waking moment trying to pump iron or consuming every single calorie becomes like starting world war three, this positive pursuit quickly becomes a nightmare.

 What If You Died Today?